Demand for rental apartments boosts U.S. housing starts

 A survey on Monday showed builders' confidence rose to a near 10-year high in October, with builders upbeat about current sales conditions and expectations over the next six months.

 Single-family building permits slipped 0.3 percent last month.
-Multi-family building permits dropped 12.1 percent, with permits for buildings with five units or more falling to their lowest level in nine months.
+Multi-family building permits dropped 12.1 percent, with permits for buildings with five units or more falling to their lowest level since December 2014.

 Permits for single-family homes in the South rose to their highest level since January 2008.